Dr Michael Colman

 The objectives of this project are: (i) Modify our validated model of healthy Ca2+ cycling to represent failing human cardiac cells, including accurate descriptions of remodelled Ca2+ fluxes, buffers, microdomains, protein phosphorylation and regulatory pathways; (ii) Use these models to identify control points of the Ca2+ handling system, quantify how modification of these control points affects subcellular, cellular and tissue-level cardiac physiology in health, and how this is modified in heart failure.
 The developed model will allow therapeutic interventions to be better targeted, potentially leading to novel treatments for heart failure and avoiding wasted clinical trials that modify isolated proteins with no functional effects.

 Our research group: The Leeds Computational Physiology Laboratory uses a “systems biology” approach to study cardiac (patho)physiology, linking in vivo animal experiments, traditional ex vivo and in vitro electrophysiological approaches from the protein to the organ level, optical and MR imaging, and in silico computational modelling.
 Our computational models of human electrophysiology often provide an important link between animal experiments and clinical relevance.
 Developing, validating and characterising models describing how intracellular calcium is handled in human myocytes will enable us to plan our animal experiments, and interpret the results from these experiments, in a more focussed manner, particularly in situations where remodelled calcium handling is thought to be a trigger for arrhythmias, such as in heart failure.
-Please see http://www.physicsoftheheart.com
+Please see www.physicsoftheheart.com for more details.

 Benefits of being in the DiMeN DTP: